Honor Surie

 I gather stones whilst walking on the beaches of Suffolk, Portugal and the Outer Hebrides.
 I am interested in the textures of these rocks that have been weathered and eroded that make up the coastlines.

-Ceramic to Bronze: Geraldine Gerard
+Ceramics: Geraldine Gerard

 Geraldine Gerard